wolberine/docs/markdown/reference/dash/sdk.md

 #### .sendMessage(messages, topics)

+This method sends a message to the specified host.
+This will also broadcast the `message.sent` event if the message is sent successfully.

 **Parameters:**
 * `messages` (string) -- The message(s) that will be sent.
 * `topics` (string array, optional) -- The topic(s) that will be sent.